About

 I am a critically-informed technologist working on pressing societal issues around gender, computing, and AI.
 My work focuses on developing and evaluating software systems to combat online sexual violence.

 Currently, I am a PhD candidate at the School of Information at the University of Michigan.
 I am advised by Dr. Eric Gilbert and Dr. Sarita Schoenebeck.
-My research is supported by the National Science Foundation under grant 2311102.

 Selected Media